wingtorres/morphometrix/README.md

 If you make use of this code, you should cite the following paper:

-Torres et al., (2019).
+Torres, W.I., and Bierlich, K.C (2020).
 MorphoMetriX: a photogrammetric measurement GUI for morphometric analysis of megafauna..
 Journal of Open Source Software, 4(44), 1825. https://doi.org/10.21105/joss.01825

 # Contributing